Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 .. image:: images/elastic-cluster-3.png
   :target: _images/elastic-cluster-3.png

-When using Elastic clustering, index deletion is based on the ``delete`` settings shown above in the global pillar above.
-The ``delete`` setting in the global pillar configures :ref:`curator` to delete an index older than the value given.
-You should ensure that the ``close`` setting is set to a smaller value than ``delete``!
+When using Elastic clustering, index deletion is based on the ``delete`` settings shown in the global pillar above.
+The ``delete`` settings in the global pillar configure :ref:`curator` to delete indices older than the value given.
+For each index, please ensure that the ``close`` setting is set to a smaller value than the ``delete`` setting.

 Let's discuss the process for determining appropriate ``delete`` settings.
 First, check your indices using :ref:`so-elasticsearch-query` to query ``_cat/indices``.
 For example: